Lesion Classification and Segmentation from Multispectral Images

 Background: This project with WattTime aims to estimate carbon emissions from all large power plants worldwide using satellite imagery.
 The images come from a variety of satellites, sensors, and wavelengths that observe power plants at different times and capture different properties.

 Challenge: We are limited by the revisit times of satellites, low spatial resolution, and partial occlusion from clouds.
-Our model must also generalize from countries with recorded emissions on which we can train to all power plants globally.
-Similar to many of the projects that we work on, remote sensing images are quite different than everyday photographs.
+Our models must also generalize from countries with recorded emissions on which we can train to all power plants globally.
+Remote sensing images are quite different than everyday photographs.
 They contain different types of objects and textures, vary in appearance from one satellite to another, and have more than three color channels.

 Solution: This project is still ongoing, but our efforts so far have focused on visible signals from power plants: vapor plumes emitted from cooling towers, mechanical cooling, and emissions control technology.
 We developed deep learning models that focus on the sources of these signals to predict whether a plant is on or off and estimate its current generation.
 These predictions are aggregated across different models and satellites, as well as over time, to produce emissions estimates for each plant.